Microorganisms

 Myxomatosis is a viral disease only affecting Lagomorphs.

-The Californian and Mexican strain is the most virulent, whilst the South and Central American one is slightly less potent.
+The Californian and Mexican strain is the most virulent, whilst the South and Central American one is slightly less fatal.

-The current European and Australian strain is the less fatal.
+The current European and Australian strain is the least fatal.

 The main way of transmission is through insect bites, especially fleas and mosquitoes that have already fed from a sick rabbit.